WangZesen/scalable-data-project/README.md

 #### Configs
 - `config/data/rscd.toml`: config file for RSC dataset.
+- `config/data/rscd-non-iid.toml`: config file for RSC dataset with non-iid data distribution.
 - `config/train/resnet50.toml`: config file for typical distributed training with ResNet-50.
 - `config/train/decent_resnet50.toml`: config file for decentralized training with ResNet-50.

+## Reference

+For more details about the decentralized training, please refer to the paper [From promise to practice: realizing high-performance decentralized training](https://arxiv.org/pdf/2410.11998).